shakedo/cloud-blender/README.md

 });
 ```

-## Advanced Use Cases
+## Advanced Use Case
 Example of creating multiple nodes with different configurations in the same
 provisioning request.
 Note that **Cloud Blender** allows the
-flexibility to create in the same call different configurations such as tags
+flexibility to create different configurations such as tags
- and different instance type.
-Notice that the region post rate is non standard.
+ and different instance type in the same call.
+Note that the region post rate is non standard.

 ```javascript
 var cloud = require('cloud-blender'),